ErikRice/Bouncing-Ball/README.md

 This is one of the first projects I created in MITxpro's course for web development.

 It is a bouncing ball that is restricted to the boudaries of the device window, moving on the x and y axis.
-It changes color as it bounces on those boundaries from red to blue.
+The ball starts as the color purple then changes color as it bounces on those boundaries from red to blue.
 The ball should start moving when the file opens.